crystal-lang/crystal-book/installation/on_mac_osx_using_homebrew.md

-# On Mac OSX using Homebrew
+# On macOS using Homebrew

 To easily install Crystal on Mac you can use [Homebrew](http://brew.sh/).